 - The total cost in your first year will be $17,500.

-- Changing your electricity and propane usage ends up netting you a savings of at least $3,750.
+- Changing your electricity and propane usage ends up netting you savings of at least $3,750.

 - In four years and eight months, you’ll break even.
 Let’s assume that the remaining $1,250 is put back into the maintenance of your system.

-- Starting in year five, you’ll likely start earning money through this savings.
+- Starting in year five, you’ll likely start earning money through these savings.
 Every year, your bills will be $3,750 less than with your old system.

 - Over 15 years, you’ll save $38,750 with this system.